James Duane

 James Duane (February 6, 1733 – February 1, 1797) was an American Founding Father, attorney, jurist, and American Revolutionary leader from New York.
-He served as a delegate to the First Continental Congress, Second Continental Congress and the Congress of the Confederation, a New York state senator, the 44th Mayor of New York City, the 1st post-colonial Mayor of New York City and a United States district judge of the United States District Court for the District of New York.
+He served as a delegate to the First Continental Congress, the Second Continental Congress and the Congress of the Confederation, a New York state senator, the 44th Mayor of New York City, the 1st post-colonial Mayor of New York City and a United States district judge of the United States District Court for the District of New York.
 Duane was a signatory of the Continental Association and the Articles of Confederation.

 Early life

 Duane was born on February 6, 1733, in New York City, in the Province of New York, to Anthony Duane and his second wife, Althea Ketaltas.
 Anthony Duane was a Protestant Irishman from County Galway who first came to New York as an officer of the Royal Navy in 1698.
 Duane's surname is from the Irish O'Dubhain.
 In 1702, Anthony Duane left the navy to marry Eva Benson, daughter of Dirck Benson, a local merchant.
 They had two sons, Abraham and Cornelius.
 Duane prospered and bought land for investment, rental, and future development.
 After his wife's death, Anthony married Althea Ketaltas (Hettletas), the daughter of a wealthy Dutch merchant.
 By the time of James' birth, his father had become a wealthy colonial settler.

 Duane's mother died in 1736, and his father married a third time in 1741 to Margaret Riken (Rycken).
 When Anthony died in 1747, James became the ward of Robert Livingston, the 3rd Lord of Livingston Manor, where he completed his early education.